-This study represents the fourth effort to examine the annual economic impact of the businesses that have been supported through such programs.
-Earlier studies completed in 2014, 2016, and 2018 demonstrated that the incentives offered through the BIA yielded a number of direct and indirect benefits to the State of Nebraska.
+This study represents the fifth effort to examine the annual economic impact of the businesses that have been supported through such programs.
+Earlier studies completed in 2014, 2016, 2018, and 2020 demonstrated that the incentives offered through the BIA yielded a number of direct and indirect benefits to the State of Nebraska.
 In particular, businesses receiving support through the Act to promote product development were successful at attracting investment from a variety of sources, and were able to generate considerable amounts of revenue in relation to the dollars received from the State of Nebraska.
-Further, companies receiving support created a large number of jobs in the state, with a considerable amount of total compensation and benefits.
+Further, companies receiving support created a large number of jobs in the state, with a substantial amount of total compensation and benefits.
 Economic modeling was used to estimate the indirect impacts that job creation and salaries; estimates showed that jobs and salaries created as a result of state investment generated considerable indirect impacts through additional job creation and through federal, state, and local taxes.

-The current analysis shows that BIA programs provided about \$30.4 million in support to businesses that provided information for this study.
-About \$89.6 million in initial matching funds were generated by participating businesses as they received state support.
-Beyond the original matching dollars, Nebraska businesses supplemented state support with \$174.7 million in additional capital raised, or 575% percent of the total amount of state support provided.
-Of this total, firms raised over \$128.3 million in equity capital, about \$30.2 million in loans, \$14.0 million in grant funding, and \$2.2 million in capital from "other" sources.
-There was \$296.9 million in revenue earned by firms since initial involvement with a Nebraska BIA program.
-This was 977% of state support indicating \$9.77 in revenue earned for each \$1 of most recent state support.
-The \$9.77 return on the dollar represented a considerable increase over the \$4.47 return on the dollar in the 2018 analysis of Nebraska Business Act programs, and is higher than the \$7.21 return reported in the 2016 analysis.
+The current analysis shows that BIA programs provided about \$39.4 million in support to businesses that provided information for this study.
+About \$119.7 million in initial matching funds were generated by participating businesses as they received state support.
+Beyond the original matching dollars, Nebraska businesses supplemented state support with \$420.6 million in additional capital raised, or \$10.68 for every dollar of state support provided.
+Of this total, firms raised over \$263.1 million in equity capital, about \$126.8 million in debt financing (including convertible debt), \$26.9 million in grant funding, and \$2.2 million in capital from "other" sources.
+There was \$481.7 million in revenue earned by firms since initial involvement with a Nebraska BIA program.
+This represents \$12.23 in revenue earned for each \$1 of state support received.
+The \$12.23 return on the dollar represented a considerable increase over the \$9.77 return on the dollar in the 2020 analysis of Nebraska Business Act programs.
+1